 At Crayke Church of England Primary School we take very seriously our responsibility to prepare children for life in modern Britain.
 We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
-All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, PSHCE and Citizenship lessons provide excellent opportunities to deepen and develop understanding.
+All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, PSHE and RSE lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are enhanced.
 Sporting events, a range of visits and use of outdoor education centres are planned to ensure children’s experiences are broad, meaningful and varied.
 Their strong rooted values-based understanding gives them an excellent platform for embracing all.